muarshad01/Inference-Engg/Lectures/Lecture-6.md

 * Decode: 11,12,13,14,15,16 token...then we fetch a new block
 * block-table: Seq A: [0, 77]
 * This kind of attention is called **Paged Attention**.

 ***
+* What vLLM says, it fine if keys and values vectors for query don't live contiguously in memory.
+* Why is it fine?
+* Because, we can use online softmax to merge the outputs!

+***